hyperledger-labs/sawtooth-healthcare/README.md

 This application covers basic workflow when a patient visit clinic with a claim till he fills good:
 - Prerequisites: clinic, doctor and patient entity objects registered in blockchain;
-- Parient comes to clinic with a claim;
+- Patient comes to clinic with a claim;
 - Receptionist creates new claim for patient and assigns the claim to doctor;
 - Patient visits the doctor with the claim and as result gets treatment direction (like pass certain tests, eat pills, attend procedures);
 - Patient pass tests;